WatForm/fortress/README.md

 At each node, it largely delegates to the `FOL` class (e.g. `FOL.mkForall`, `FOL.mkAnd`).

-Rather than construct a first order logic formula directly, the `FOL` class constructs each of these first order logic formulas by encoding it in the typed lambda calclus (the `Term` hierarchy).
+Rather than construct a first order logic formula directly, the `FOL` class constructs each of these first order logic formulas by encoding it in the typed lambda calculus (the `Term` hierarchy).
 `FOL` also contains static methods that accept a term and decide if it describes a particular first order logic formula (e.g. `FOL.isNot`, `FOL.isEq`).